Q: What is Eco-Friendly Water Cremation?

 The cremated remains created by water cremation are softer and whiter than those created by flame cremation.
-Also, due to the fact that flame cremation is more destructive, water cremation generates 20% more cremated remains than flame cremation.
+Also, due to the fact that flame cremation is more destructive, water cremation generates 20% more cremated remains.

 Witnessed cremations are available for both flame and water cremation.

 Q: With water cremation, will I get my pet’s ashes back?

 With both flame and water cremation you will receive only your pet’s cremated remains.
-Cremated remains are simply bone that is ground down to the consistency of sand.
+Cremated remains are simply bone that is reduced to tiny fragments that are (ideally) 5 mm or less.